Kahiku at Mehana

 No analysis available

-I looked for owner-occupancy clues like '80% owner occupied,' 'majority owner occupied,' or 'highly owner occupied' and found none.
-Without an explicit percentage or qualitative statement in the remarks, this remains unknown.
+I looked for owner-occupancy clues such as '80% owner occupied,' 'majority owner occupied,' or 'highly owner occupied' and found none.
+The remarks do not provide a basis to estimate the owner-occupancy rate.

-I searched the remarks for explicit elevator references such as 'elevators,' '4 elevators,' 'multiple elevators,' or similar wording and found none.
-Since this is a numeric building attribute and there is no current value provided, it remains unknown.
+I searched the public remarks for explicit references to elevators such as 'elevators,' '4 elevators,' 'multiple elevators,' or similar wording and found none.
+Based on the remarks alone, there is no evidence this building has elevators.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.